gen2brain/raylib-go/README.md

 Download the raylib.dll from the assets on the [releases page](https://github.com/raysan5/raylib/releases).
 It is contained in the `raylib-*_win64_msvc*.zip`.
 Put the raylib.dll into the root folder of your project.

-As of November 15, 2023, raylib 5.0 is the requierd version.
+As of November 15, 2023, raylib 5.0 is the required version.

 You can also build the dll yourself.
 You can find more in [raylib's wiki](https://github.com/raysan5/raylib/wiki/Working-on-Windows).